MockingbirdME/Flax_RPG/idea.md

 Melee weapons have traits:
 one of - Quality:
-    - crude: -1 damage, 1 level of disadvantage on attacks, looses parrying trait.
+    - crude: -1 damage, 1 penalty die on attacks, looses parrying trait.
     - simple: -1 damage.
     - standard: no effect, assumed if no quality is listed.